mohitpoonia/mohitpoonia/README.md

 5. Go global in minutes
 ### OOPs Concept
 ![xa drawio](https://github.com/mohitpoonia/mohitpoonia/assets/142895350/abde0c1e-9e1e-4765-8a40-d2ef0c4a0b4e)
+#### C-groups
+Cgroups allow you to allocate resources — such as CPU time, system memory, network bandwidth, or combinations of these resources
+1. Resource limiting - groups can be set to not exceed a configured memory limit, which also includes the file system cache
 # ▶️Often used Linux Commands
 1. **ls** - List directory content
 2. **cd** - Change directory